-The goal of this aspect of the current research is to examine the performance of a number of physics packages to see which performs best in a complex terrain environment.
+The current research has as its goal examining the performance of a number of physics packages to see which performs best in a complex terrain environment.
 We selected a southern California domain that has been widely used and documented at ARL (Dumais et al. 2009, 2013; Dyer et al. 2015, 2016; Foley et al. 2015).
 The inner nests of this domain include coastal, transitional, mountainous, marine, urban, agricultural, forested, and desert environments.
 To focus on and examine the verification of surface and near-surface properties and focus on the diurnal variation of the convective boundary layer (BL) during weak synoptic forcing, we examined a number of planetary BL (PBL) options using the latest version of WRF-ARW (v.3.8.1, when this research began).

 The primary goal in the current research is to determine which of the BL/SL parameterization schemes works best for generalized forward deployments where the deployed location is not known in advance.
 Because the modeling system is preconfigured, one scheme will be set up for use in the deployed location, regardless of location.
 Our modeling domain was also chosen to represent a number of geographic regions focusing on complex terrain.
-This goal is challenging from the standpoint of not only capturing a complex range of physical processes. land use, and elevations, but also accounting for the steep gradients in elevation, which can potentially make achieving modeling stability criteria more difficult.
-Our evaluation of these 7 schemes is based largely on surface meteorological parameters, including temperature, dew point, and wind speed.
-In addition, we briefly examine the model derived PBL depth, a parameter important in our application.
-Talagrand diagrams were constructed to examine the feasibility of using a BL physics based ensemble to potentially derive measures of model uncertainty.
+This goal is challenging from the standpoint of not only capturing a complex range of physical processes, land use, and elevations, but also accounting for the steep gradients in elevation, which can potentially make achieving modeling stability criteria more difficult.